b-b-blueberry/RaisedGardenBeds/author-guide.md

       }
     ],
     "DaysToBreak": 32
-    // All other omitted fields will use default values.
+    // All other omitted fields will use their default values.
   },
   // more object variant definitions . . .
 }